jseyhun/Examining-Inequality-by-Flipping-Coins/README.md

 1) Peters's final cohort consisted of a million people, but 100K gets the point across and makes the computations a bit more time friendly for my little old machine.

-2) A little coding trick was employed to conserve memory, since for the 100,000 cohort I only care about each flipper's final wealth along with the average trajectory, and I certainly don't want to keep a data frame with 100,000 rows in working memory.
+2) A little coding trick was employed to conserve memory, since for the 100,000 cohort I only care about each flipper's final wealth along with the average trajectory, and I certainly don't want to keep a data frame with 100,000 columns in working memory.
 Instead, I update the average trajectory iteratively as each flipper flips, weighting by 1/100,000, and I keep track of each final wealth value and store it separately.

 3) See the second reference.